idedic/foleon-dev-tools/README.md

 **API**: set the API that you wish to connect Editor to.

-**Preview button**: enable if you want to see `Dev-Preview` button.
+**Preview button**: enable if you want to see the `Dev-Preview` button.

-**Previewer**: override the environment that `Dev-Preview` button will open.
+**Previewer**: override the environment that the `Dev-Preview` button will open.

 **Debugger**: enable debugger in the Editor (little worm icon and buttons on activity indicator)

-When you are done with the changes, please click "Save and reload" button, because Editor needs to reload to collect flags from local storage.
+When you are done with the changes, please click the "Save and reload" button, because Editor needs to reload to collect flags from local storage.

 Note: if you see `default` it means that there's no flag in the Editor's local storage, and it uses whatever is a default for that environment.
-If you set `deafult` it will remove that flag from the local storage.
+If you set `default` it will remove that flag from the local storage.

 ### 🗂 "Open with..." section

-Here you can open things in the tab.
+Here you can open things in the new tab.

-First you choose if you want **Editor or Previewer**.
+First, you choose if you want **Editor or Previewer**.

 If Editor:
 - you can choose the **environment**
-- click on the button will open current publication and page in chosen environment
+- click on the button will open the current publication and page in the chosen environment
 - keep in mind that, if that environment is not with the same API as your current, you'll need to open Foleon Dev Tools in that tab, set the API from the "Flags" section and click "Save and reload"

 If Previewer: